junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The man looks up from the screwdriver, meeting his eyes, waving a hand roughly in their direction, uttering rapidly, "Hello, I'm the Doctor, I'm a Time Lord.
 This is Amy, she's Scottish.
 We are time travelers.
 Any questions?
 No?
 Good.
 Now, where is Rory?"

 Dean looks him up and down.
 The skinny man is about his height, his hair as ruffled as Cas's in his early days, wearing a shirt and a brown tweed jacket.
-Dean's gaze land on his collar, "I gotta ask, bow tie, really?"
+Dean's gaze lands on his collar, "I gotta ask, bow tie, really?"

 The Doctor widens his eyes a little, straightening his bow tie self-consciously, "Bow tie is cool."

 Dean and the girl -- Amy -- chuck at the same time.

 That's when Cas says, "Yes, I have questions.
-I thought Time Lords were extinct after the Time War, the whole Gallifrey was wiped from existence."
+I thought Time Lords were extinct after the Time War; the whole of Gallifrey was wiped from existence."

 Dean stares at him, "What?"

 The Doctor frowns, "How--?"
-A pause, then narrows his eyes, "You are not human."
+A pause, then he narrows his eyes, "You are not human."

 Cas answers steadily, holding the gaze, "Neither are you."